eval-protocol/python-sdk/development/notes/multi_step_rl_enhancement_plan_overview.md

 ## 1. Introduction and Goals

-**Overall Objective:** To significantly enhance the `reward-kit` framework, enabling it to robustly support the development, training, and evaluation of agents that perform complex, multi-step interactions.
+**Overall Objective:** To significantly enhance the `eval-protocol` framework, enabling it to robustly support the development, training, and evaluation of agents that perform complex, multi-step interactions.
 This plan focuses on integrating advanced reinforcement learning (RL) techniques, specifically **Group-in-Group Policy Optimization (GiGPO)**, to handle long-horizon tasks and sparse rewards effectively.
 The primary user interface for defining rewards will remain simple, centered around `List[Message]` objects.

 **Target Audience:** This plan is designed to be understandable and actionable by entry-level AI infrastructure engineers.
 It will break down complex tasks into smaller, more manageable pieces, explaining the "what," "why," and "how" for each.